skip to content

 00:01:28 - Jenn Junod

-Okay, y'all, we are doing.
-We're doing things today.
+Okay, y'all, we're doing things today.
 We are learning about Docker, which is funny.
-And I keep doing this.
-Of doing things very, very backwards.
-Of I will learn about, you know, something.
-Try to do something really technical like Anthony's.
-In my first stream was making a React web app I have on Vercel, where I barely had any idea what JavaScript was.
+And I keep doing things very, very backwards.
+I'll learn about something and then try to do something really technical.
+Like, Anthony, my first stream was making a React web app I have on Vercel, where I barely had any idea what JavaScript was.

 00:02:03 - Anthony Campolo

-But you had at the end of that stream.
+But you had a site at the end of that stream.
 That's the most important part.

 00:02:07 - Jenn Junod

-I did.
+I did, I did.
 Today we are going over the basics of Docker.
 I set it up on my computer about two weeks ago as I've been learning about Postgres.
-Then we also for the rest of this week, I have Ben coming on tomorrow.
-Ben Gamble.
-And we're going to be talking about the basics of data.
-So I like that this week we're kind of like taking a step back on two of the streams.
+And then for the rest of this week, I have Ben coming on tomorrow, Ben Gamble, and we're going to be talking about the basics of data.
+So I like that this week we're kind of taking a step back on two of the streams.
 And then Friday is TypeScript day.
 I like TypeScript day.

 00:02:38 - Anthony Campolo